Ballet and Dance Physiotherapy

 Pointe work traditionally commences at the age of 12 for female dancers.
 At this time, these girls are often undergoing growth spurts and their dance loading can double or triple making this a very risky time for dancers in terms of injury.

 Pointe work requires a good foundation of classical ballet technique as well as specific foot, ankle, knee and hip strength and control to be undertaken safely and enjoyably.
-If the dancer is strong and technically proficient in these areas when commencing pointe work, injury can be prevented and the development of poor habits can be avoided.

 A pre-pointe assessment includes a thorough examination of the range of motion, strength and technical proficiency of the dancer.
 Current and past injuries, overall dance load, dance styles and age are considered.
 A tailored exercise program will be provided to address the individual dancer’s specific requirements.